ozanj/cerpp_2020/index.md

 * Convert admits to enrollees
     * Financial aid leveraging

 ---

+# Conceptual Framing
+## The sieve and the market

+Functions

+adf

+---

+# Conceptual Framing
+## The political economy of enrollment management

+la la

+---

+# Empirical context
+## Causes and consequences of nonresident enrollment growth

+---

+# Empirical context
+## State funding and tuition revenue

+---

+# Research overview
+## Off-campus recruiting visits by public research universities

+---

+overview of the project, data collection, etc

 # Data and Methods
 ## Summary of Data Collection Sources and Quality Checks Performed